-- 1. The Administration's net position (deficit) as of June 30, 2016 and 2015 amounted to approximately (\$873) million and (\$739) million, respectively. - 2.
-During the years ended June 30, 2016 and 2015 the Administration experienced operating losses of approximately \$139 and \$69 million, respectively. - 3.
-During the years ended June 30, 2016 and 2015, the Administration received approximately \$28 and \$47 million, respectively, in contributions from governmental agencies, for payment of new recruitments, payroll contributions and other operating expenses.
+- 1. The Administration's net position (deficit) as of June 30, 2017 and 2016 amounted to approximately (\$943) million and (\$873) million, respectively. - 2.
+During the years ended June 30, 2017 and 2016 the Administration experienced operating losses of approximately \$87 million and \$139 million, respectively. - 3.
+Note 15 to the financial statements provides information regarding the Administration's going concern uncertainty. - 4.
+During the years ended June 30, 2017 and 2016, the Administration received approximately \$41 million and \$28 million, respectively, in contributions from governmental agencies, for payment of new recruitments, payroll contributions and other operating expenses.